- Paul Agnew

 - Sarah Gartshore

-Making his U.S. conducting debut in these concerts, tenor and conductor Paul Agnew has appeared previously with Music of the Baroque as the Evangelist in the Bach Passions and Christmas Oratorio.
-In demand as an interpreter of Baroque and pre-Classical repertoire, his long association with the world’s leading conductors in the field of early music includes a discography of over 100 recordings.
+Tenor and conductor Paul Agnew returns to Music of the Baroque after making his U.S. conducting debut in the 2013 Holiday Brass and Choral Concerts.
+He appeared previously with Music of the Baroque as the Evangelist in the Bach Passions and Christmas Oratorio.
+An active interpreter of Baroque and pre-Classical repertoire, his long association with the world’s leading conductors in the field of early music includes a discography of over 100 recordings.

 Actively engaged in the training and preparation of the next generation of specialist instrumentalists, Paul Agnew succeeded Christophe Rousset as Music Director of the Orchestre Français des Jeunes Baroque in 2009.
 He is also the co-director of Le Jardin des Voix, an academy for young singers.